 Jeremy's teaching has largely fallen within the area of the history of political thought from the Renaissance onwards.
 Recently he has has taught options on liberalism, twentieth-century political thought and the history of economic thought.

 Jeremy's research focuses upon the history of political thought in France.
-He is presently finishing a book provisionally entitled Travels with Tocqueville and is acting as co-editor of the Cambridge Encyclopedia of French Thought.
+He is presently finishing a book provisionally entitled Travels with Tocqueville and is acting as co-editor of the Cambridge History of French Thought (to be published in 2019).
 A larger, long-term project is to write a history of the concept of liberty.

 Jeremy's first book, on the French political thinker Georges Sorel, was published in 1985.
 In 1990 he published Syndicalism in France: A Study of Ideas.
 He subsequently published several edited collections of essays on the role of intellectuals in politics and a four-volume collection of essays on socialism.
 Jeremy translated and edited Sorel's Reflections on Violence for Cambridge University Press and more recently edited an edition of Destutt de Tracy's Treatise on Political Economy.
 With Aurelian Craiutu, he published a volume of Alexis de Tocqueville's writings on America after 1840.
 In 2011 he published Revolution and the Republic: A History of Political Thought in France since the Eighteenth Century.
 This book won the Franco-British Society's Enid McLeod book prize.

 Jeremy has published chapters in many book collections and has also published articles in the American Political Science Review, the Journal of the History of Ideas, Political Studies, the British Journal of Political Science, and elsewhere.

 Jeremy was founding editor of the European Journal of Political Theory.